 Presence of West Nile Virus can be determined through a physical exam and laboratory tests.
 While most symptoms are mild, severe neurologic illness is possible.
 While treatment for West Nile Virus is mostly symptomatic, managing the symptoms is important.
 Like other viruses, antibiotics will not help in anyway.

 Urgent Care 24/7 Offers Affordable and Convenient Healthcare

 Urgent Care 24/7 is always open and ready to serve you and help you feel better and recover from West Nile Virus or any viral syndrome.
 Urgent Care 24/7 provides complete medical care when you need it, where you need it, serving the Greater Savannah, GA area with six clinics and the only 24/7/365 walk-in medical clinic.
 At Urgent Care 24/7, we strive to get you feeling better fast with no waiting.
 All Office Visits are just $99.
-Consistently rated #1, Urgent Care 24/7 has been voted Best Urgent Care seven times in people’s choice awards.
+Consistently rated #1, Urgent Care 24/7 has been consistently voted Best Urgent Care in people’s choice awards.